 Step 4: Receive Approval & Take Theoretical Exam

 You will then take the exam and receive a report of your passing.
-Next up, practical exam.
+Next up, the practical exam.

 Step 5: Receive Approval & Take Practical Exam